Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Regression

-Now all the conditional probabilities are described by an entry of the conditional probability tensor, and thus the classification problem is converted into a tensor decomposition problem.
-Additionally, Yang and Dunsun~\cite{Yang2016} prove that every conditional probability tensor $\mathcal{P}\in\mathcal{P}_{d_1,...,d_p}(d_0)$ can be expressed by a Tucker structure
+Since all the conditional probabilities are entries in the conditional probability tensor, the classification problem is converted into a tensor decomposition problem.
+Additionally, Yang and Dunson~\cite{Yang2016} prove that every conditional probability tensor $\mathcal{P}\in\mathcal{P}_{d_1,...,d_p}(d_0)$ can be expressed by a Tucker structure

 with all positive parameters satisfying